-The South Sudanese pavilion also interest me because we have two South Sudanese parishes in the Diocese of Rupert’s Land.
+The pavilion also interests me because we have two South Sudanese parishes in the Diocese of Rupert’s Land.
 They are Emmanuel Mission and St. Andrew’s Anglican Mission.
 It is always good to be able to learn more about my fellow Anglicans.

 When I entered the pavilion I was greeted warmly.
 My arrival was immediately as the previous show was ending, so I went downstairs to view the cultural display.
 Colourful is the best description of the display.
 There is a particular focus on carving and on fabrics.
 These have a wide range to them.
 The South Sudanese are not just one group of people but consist of several tribes and each brings unique aspects to cultural life.
 Woven together is a good description of the nation of South Sudan.